 Bitcoin Mining Process

-Let’s understand the process step by step.
+Let’s understand the process step-by-step.

-- To begin with, the nodes access the block for performing the computation on the math puzzle.
+- To begin with, the nodes access the block for performing the computation on the maths puzzle.
 With ASIC miners’ help, mining requires miners to provide electricity to the system, and the miner carries on the calculations on its own.

 - The added blog gets updated on the entire blockchain, and a new copy of the ledger is generated on the nodes.